JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Software/TestWifiConnection/README.md

 2. git clone the required libraries
 3. git clone the target file
 4. Launch Arduino and open the target file
-5. Set the port to target the Arduino Mega
+5. Set the port to target the ESP8266-Node-Module12E
 6. Compile and Upload